 Financial Aid

-The Office of Student Financial Aid and Scholarships (SFAS) assists students and their families in meeting the educational expenses of attending UIC.
-Detailed information on the financial aid process, including eligibility, applying, award notification, and types of aid is on the SFAS website
+The Office of Student Financial Aid and Scholarships (SFAS) is there to help students and their families with the costs of attending UIC.
+Students can find detailed information about the financial aid process, including eligibility, how to apply, and the different types of aid available on the SFAS website

 Grants and Scholarships